-If you ever do get locked out of your vehicle, call the Chevrolet Roadside Assistance center.
-See "Roadside Assistance" in the Index.
+If you ever do get locked out of your vehicle, see Roadside Assistance Program on page 7-6 for more information.

-If your is equipped with the OnStar system with an active subscription and you lock your keys inside the vehicle, OnStar may be able to send a command to unlock your vehicle.
-See "OnStar[®]" in the Index for more information.
+If your vehicle is equipped with the OnStar® system with an active subscription and you lock your keys inside the vehicle, OnStar® may be able to send a command to unlock your vehicle.
+See OnStar® System on page 2-46 for more information.